Hello Paneristi,

 Hollowed dial

-The dial sheet is minimal debossed and filled up with Luminous material.
+The dial sheet is minimally debossed and filled up with Luminous material.
 The dial has a smooth surface like a printed dial, but with luminescence.
 It has no three-dimensional effect.

 Printed dial